virtual-space/realscape-web/README.md

 Run `nvm use v10.24.1` to swap to the node version required.

-If you want to use a locally run API the `client_id` in `environment.ts` will need to be changed to the client-id of root in the database your local API connects to.
+If you want to use a locally run API the `client_id` in `environment.ts` will need to be changed to the client-id of root_web in the database your local API connects to.

 Run `ng serve --configuration=dev` for a dev server.
 Use `--configuration=local` for local API.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.